datapractice/machinelearners/ch7_subjects/ch_learning_subjects.md

 >[@Hastie_2009, 392]

 Equation \ref{eq:nn} is a diagram with some familiar elements as well as some novelty.
 Some of the diagrammatic operation of the neural net is already familiar from the linear models.
 The neural networks traverse data in a vector space denoted by $X$.
 That is common to nearly all machine learners.
-They make use of the non-linear sigmoid function \index{sigmoid function} that lies at the heart of one of the main linear classifiers used in machine learning, logistic regression \index{logistic regression}.
+They make use of the non-linear sigmoid function \index{function!sigmoid} that lies at the heart of one of the main linear classifiers used in machine learning, logistic regression \index{logistic regression}.
 Their training and learning processes have come to rely on the same kinds of cost, loss or error functions \index{cost function} we have seen in other  machine learners.
 Their apparently increasingly power to learn (to see, to find, to predict) again seems to owe much to re-configuration, to the diagrammatic movements that recombine operations in new intersections.

 There are, however, some differences in this diagram.
 Equation \ref{eq:nn} has three lines rather than one, and this layering and its diagonal patterns of indexical referencing running between subscripts distinguishes neural nets from linear   models more generally.